-On November 4, 2011 the Basel Committee issued its final rule setting forth proposals to apply a new tier 1 common equity surcharge to certain designated global systemically important banks (GSIBs).
-GSIBs subject to the surcharge would be identified by application of a quantitative indicator-based approach for evaluating systemic risk that weights both categories and indicators of size, substitutability, interconnectedness, cross-jurisdictional activity, and complexity.
-Also on November 4, 2011, using the Basel Committee s methodology, the Financial Stability Board (FSB) and the Basel Committee identified an initial group of 29 financial institutions determined to be GSIBs.
-Although the Corporation was not included on the list, the group of GSIBs will be updated annually and published by the FSB each November.
+On November 4, 2011 the Basel Committee issued its final rule setting forth proposals to apply a new common equity tier 1 surcharge to certain designated global systemically important banks (GSIBs).
+GSIBs subject to the surcharge are identified by application of a quantitative indicator-based approach-for evaluating systemic risk that weights both categories and indicators of size, substitutability, interconnectedness, cross-jurisdictional activity, and complexity.
+On November 1, 2012, using the Basel Committee-s methodology, the Financial Stability Board (FSB) and the Basel Committee identified 28 financial institutions determined to be GSIBs.
+The group of GSIBs is updated annually and published by the FSB each November.
+At this time, the Corporation has not been designated as a GSIB.
 The GSIBs equity surcharge provisions, like the rest of Basel III, are subject to interpretation and implementation by U.S. regulatory authorities.